 This relational perspective can be found also in one of the most central concerns of Judaism – the legitimization of abortion on the grounds of extramarital sex, to prevent the birth of a mamzer (bastard).
-According to Jewish law, when a married woman has a sexual relationship with another Jew, the offspring is regarded as a mamzer.
-He and all his descendants cannot marry a Jewish woman unless she herself is a mamzer or proselyte.
+According to Jewish law, when a married woman has a sexual relationship with another Jew to whom she is not married, the offspring is regarded as a mamzer.
+That child, if a male, and all his descendants cannot marry a Jewish woman unless she herself is a mamzer or proselyte.
 The birth of a mamzer has well-known and far-reaching halakhic ramifications for the newborn, which can cause his parents and the whole family great shame and place a heavy psychological burden on them.
 It is therefore permitted, according to some prominent halakhic authorities, to abort the fetus.
-While the moral status of the fetus severely restricts the option of abortion, the resulting mamzer’s inevitably sour relationship with his family turns this prohibition upside down.
-I claim that this is based on the grounds of the relational approach.
+While the moral status of the fetus severely restricts the option of abortion, the resulting mamzer’s inevitably sour relationship with his family challenges this prohibition.
+I claim that this result is based on the same grounds as that of the relational approach.
 The choice between prohibiting and allowing the abortion of the same fetus obviously stems from a relational and not an individualist point of view.

 As was claimed by Daniel B Sinclair,